m68k-fr/Compiling-Pytorch-for-ROCm/README.md

-# Compiling Pytorch for ROCm on Ubuntu22.04
+# Compiling Pytorch for ROCm on Ubuntu 22.04.02 LTS

 ### Install needed dependencies

 * ROCm must be installed, (use the **rocminfo** command to check your version)
-* If ROCm is missing, please refer to this guide for instructions: [Auto1111-AMD-ROCm](https://github.com/m68k-fr/Auto1111-Shark-Ubuntu-AMD-Howto)
+* If ROCm is missing, please refer to this guide for instructions: [Auto1111-AMD-ROCm](https://github.com/m68k-fr/Auto1111-Ubuntu-AMD-Howto)

 ````